 Finding seashells on the beach is one of the most rewarding things to do on a coastal vacation.

 It’s fun for kids and adults and will teach you about marine life in the area.

-For instance, did you know that a scotch bonnet is a predator to sand dollars, urchins, and sea biscuits?
+For instance, did you know that a scotch bonnet is a predator of sand dollars, urchins, and sea biscuits?
 It uses sulfuric acid to drill holes into their shells.

 Pretty cool, right?
-And it’s one of the prized shells to collect in North Carolina.
+And it’s one of the most prized shells to collect in North Carolina.

 The following tips will help you find fantastic seashells on any beach you visit.